zacanger/zacanger.github.io/blog/src/posts/a-basic-cli-app-in-node.md

 We only need one file to get going.
 I'll call mine ~~compgen~~ rcg.js, for React Component Generator.

-> I apologize in advance, some of the syntax highlighting will look a little
-> odd... apparently the highlighting library I use doesn't understand template
-> strings.

 ```shell
 touch rcg.js     # create a new file
 chmod +x rcg.js  # set an executable bit on the file